 You can track performance, identify what is working, and where you need to spend or withdraw efforts.
 It supports better decision-making and improves your overall marketing results.

-This approach helps create an account ability within teams and ensures that marketing contributes to overall business success in the long term.
+This approach helps create accountability within teams and ensures that marketing contributes to overall business success in the long term.

 Tracking all marketing costs incurred is essential for measuring ROI accurately.
 It includes direct costs such as advertising spend, as well as indirect costs such as tools, content creation, and team resources.